 As directed by the study proviso, a Work Group was formed consisting of representatives from the Department of Licensing, Department of Revenue, County Auditors or other Agents, and Vehicle License Subagents (Subagents).
 The Work Group was charged with making recommendations on modifications to the law to address identified issues.
+The Work Group met on August 15, 2013.

-The Work Group met on August 15, 2013, and provides the following observations and policy options for the Legislature.
+The report provides the following observations and policy options for the Legislature.
 The principal options are ranked by order of preference of those Work Group members expressing a preference.
-Some of the eight additional options can stand alone; however, many were discussed in the context of a multi-faceted approach to address the challenges of reducing tax fraud.
+The additional options can stand alone; however, many were discussed in the context of complementing some or all of the principle options a multifaceted approach to address the challenges of reducing tax fraud.